-Forthcoming from Paloma Press in 2018 is HUMANITY, an anthology featuring practitioners/students in the fields of environmental science, economics, public policy, decolonization and multicultural studies, poetry, anthropology, music, theater arts, theology, and history on their observations (philosophical, scientific and/or artistic) and vision of the human condition.
+Forthcoming from Paloma Press in 2018 is HUMANITY, an anthology featuring practitioners/students in the fields of environmental science, economics, public policy, decolonization and multicultural studies, poetry, anthropology, medicine, music, theater arts, fine arts, theology, information technology, and history on their observations (philosophical, scientific and/or artistic) and vision of the human condition.
 The anthology will be edited by award-winning poet Eileen R. Tabios.

 About the Editor: